PRISM international, Creative Writing Program

 About The Publication:

-65% freelance.
 “PRISM international is a quarterly magazine out of Vancouver, British Columbia, whose mandate is to publish the best in contemporary writing and translation from Canada and around the world.
 Writing from PRISM has been featured in Best American Stories, Best American Essays and The Journey Prize Stories, amongst other noted publications.”
 Welcomes new writers.
 Circ.
 1K.
 Quarterly.
 Pays right before or right after publication.
 Publishes ms 1-6 months after acceptance.
-Buys First North American rights.
+Buys First N.A. rights.
 No reprints.
 Responds within 1-6 months.

 $40 per page of poetry, $30 per page of prose